Authored by the expert who managed and guided the team behind the Laos Property Pack

 Are days-on-market for rentals falling in Vientiane as of 2026?

-As of early 2026, days-on-market for rentals in Vientiane appears to be falling modestly (around 5% to 15% faster leasing) in prime expat-friendly pockets like Sisattanak and Chanthabouly, while it remains flat or longer elsewhere.
+As of early 2026, days-on-market for rentals in Vientiane is estimated to be modestly falling -- roughly 5% to 15% faster lease-up -- in the prime expat-focused pockets of Sisattanak (areas like Ban Phonthan and Ban Saphang Mo) and central Chanthabouly (near Nam Phou and Talat Sao), while it remains flat or slightly extended in peripheral and non-prime areas.

 Are vacancies dropping in the best areas of Vientiane as of 2026?